Crockpot Frozen Meatball Cooking Time: The Ultimate Guide

 2. Creamy Alfredo

-For a richer, more decadent experience, try a creamy Alfredo sauce.
+For a richer, more decadent experience, try a creamy alfredo sauce.
 It's made with butter, Parmesan cheese, heavy cream, and garlic.
 It's the ultimate comfort food sauce.

 Just a little tip: If you're using store-bought Alfredo sauce, you can add a splash of heavy cream or milk to thin it out and make it more saucy.